pedroalvesbatista/singularity-admindocs/installation.rst

   code in a tagged point release.

-- **master branch**: The ``master`` branch contains the latest, bleeding edge version of Singularity.
+- **master branch**: The ``master`` branch contains the latest, bleeding edge version of Apptainer.
 This is the default branch when you clone the source code, so you don't have to check out any new branches to install it.
 The ``master`` branch changes quickly and may be unstable.